Where to Watch the Sunset in San Francisco

 Bernal Heights Park

 Head to Bernal Heights Park, adjacent to the Mission District at the southern end of the city.
 After a short hike to the park’s summit, you’ll be rewarded with a 360-degree vista—beautiful at any time of day but even lovelier under a cotton candy pink sky.
-On a clear evening, you can see all the way to the Golden Gate Bridge on one side and Bayview-Hunters Point on the other.
+On a clear evening, you can see all the way to the Golden Gate Bridge on one side and Bayview on the other.
 There’s also a charming tree swing atop the hill, which you might recognize from its Instagram fame.

 Just south of Lands End is Ocean Beach, a classic California beach that stretches along the west side of the city.
 Its dreamy seaside views make it the ideal place to relax and watch the sun dip in into the Pacific, but don’t forget to glance back east and catch the city in its golden-hour glory, too.
 It’s chilly at Ocean Beach most of the year, but that’s what bonfires are for.

 Located in the geographical center of San Francisco, Twin Peaks towers over the city at an elevation of about 925 feet.
 The panorama from the top of each peak, which spans from Ocean Beach and the Golden Gate Bridge to the Mission District and Potrero Hill, will leave you breathless.
-Twin Peaks should be firmly planted on any visitor’s AND local’s sunset-chasing list.
+Twin Peaks should be firmly planted on any visitor’s and local’s sunset-chasing list.

 An artificial island built for the 1939 Golden Gate International Exposition, Treasure Island offers some of the most spectacular views of the Bay Bridge and the skyline.
 Come sunset (or sunrise, for that matter), you’re certain to see camera tripods dotting the island’s edge in anticipation of snagging the perfect shot.
-The entire northern waterfront from bridge to bridge is on display from Treasure Island’s Avenue of the Palms.
+The city's entire northern waterfront from bridge to bridge is on display from Treasure Island’s Avenue of the Palms.